appuio/techlab/labs/10_persistent_storage.md

-# Lab 10: Persistent Storage and use for database
+# Lab 10: Persistent Storage

 Data in a pod is not persistent, which is also the case in our example.
 If, for example, our MySQL pod disappears because of a change to the image, the existing data in the new pod will no longer exist.
 To prevent this, we are now attaching persistent storage to our MySQL pod.